tas.gov.au - external site

 • pay a fee.

-To apply to register a heavy vehicle, in addition to the above you must also:
+In addition to the above you must also:

 Can I apply?